JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 They can tell you some ideas on where to lend (sorted by %).

-Similarly to what you can learn at **DefiLLama**: https://defillama.com/protocols/lending
+Similarly, to what you can learn at **DefiLLama**: https://defillama.com/protocols/lending

 > Which is where I got to know about Fluid: https://defillama.com/protocol/fluid